-9. DON, FBs, and ZEN are the most prevalent mycotoxins in the world, with a prevalence of 66%, 56%, and 53%, respectively in cereals and cereal based products (Smith, 2016).
+10. DON, FBs, and ZEN are the most prevalent mycotoxins in the world, detected in 66%, 56%, and 53%, respectively of cereals and cereal based products (Smith, 2016).

-10. The production of mycotoxins can occur pre-, during or post-harvest.
+11. The production of mycotoxins can occur pre-, during or post-harvest.
 Several factors can influence the production of mycotoxins pre-harvest, such as the sowing time, plant density, soil conditions, irrigation, presence of weeds and pests.
 During harvest, the influencing factors include drying, cleaning and sorting of the crops, whereas the post-harvest factors are mainly associated with storage and processing.
-Mycotoxin colonisation also depends on the temperature, relative humidity, rainfall and water activity3 at each of these stages.
+Mycotoxin colonisation also depends on the temperature, relative humidity, rainfall and water activity2 at each of these stages.
 The presence of the fungi spores in crops does not always result in the production of mycotoxins, since optimal growth conditions are required for biosynthesis (Battilani et al., 2020).

-11. The natural co-occurrence of mycotoxins in food and feed is quite common and occurs for three main reasons; (i) some fungi can produce more than one mycotoxin (particularly Fusarium spp.), (ii) food commodities can be contaminated by several fungi and (iii) animal and human diets usually consist of multiple commodities.
+12. The natural co-occurrence of mycotoxins in food and feed is quite common and occurs for three main reasons; (i) some fungi can produce more than one mycotoxin (particularly Fusarium spp.), (ii) food commodities can be contaminated by several fungi and (iii) animal and human diets usually consist of multiple commodities.
+Co-occurrence can also occur during the processing and manufacturing stages.
+For example, during commercial mixing, where multiple batches of raw material assumed to each contain a mycotoxin are mixed together to produce a larger final batch.

-3 Water activity is a measure of the availability in a substrate of water for microbial growth.
+2 Water activity is a measure of the availability in a substrate of water for microbial growth.

-12. At present, there is limited availability on data with regards to cooccurrence of mycotoxins in food commodities especially in Europe.
-In contrast, worldwide surveys for mycotoxins in feed are more common of which, the BIOMIN Mycotoxin Survey4 is one of the most comprehensive.
+13. At present, there is limited availability of data with regards to cooccurrence of mycotoxins in food commodities especially in Europe.
+In contrast, worldwide surveys for mycotoxins in animal feed are more common, of which the BIOMIN Mycotoxin Survey3 is one of the most comprehensive.

-13. Updated results for January - September 2020 on the occurrence of mycotoxins in ~15,500 finished feed and raw commodity samples from 74 countries based on ~68,700 analyses were published in November 2020.
-It was observed that mycotoxins are rarely found alone; multiple mycotoxins co-contaminated feed materials (68% of all samples analysed for at least two mycotoxins).
-Results specific for Northern Europe shows high contamination of DON at an average of 485 ppb in straw (BIOMIN, 2020a).
-Table 1 provides a mycotoxin prevalence breakdown for Central, Eastern, Northern and Southern Europe.
+14. Updated results for January - March 2021 on the occurrence of mycotoxins in ~5,000 finished animal feed and raw commodity samples from 58 countries based on ~23,500 analyses were published in April 2021.
+It was observed that mycotoxins are rarely found alone; multiple mycotoxins co-contaminated feed materials (51% of all European animal feed samples contained more than one mycotoxin).
+Results specific for Europe shows high contamination of DON at an average of 986 ppb in corn, detectable in 69% of corn samples (BIOMIN, 2021).

+15. Table 1 provides a mycotoxin prevalence breakdown for Central, Eastern, Northern and Southern Europe in animal feed.